Rokutann/npy.el/README.md

 `npy-mode` is automatically enabled when you open a Python file, i.e. it's hooked to the `python-mode`.

-### Spawn Virtualenv-dedicated Inferior Python or Python Scratch buffers
+### Spawn Virtualenv-dedicated Inferior Python and Python Scratch buffers

 When `npy-mode` is turned on, the mode line shows the Pipenv project the file the buffer is visiting belongs to.
 The lookup for a Pipenv